-The special case of \emph{geometric} Dirac operators, i.e., once again, the Gauss Bonnet, the signature and the spin Dirac operators, is included in the general theorem above.
-As already remarked, the eta-invariants of these operators are trivially zero in case of dimension $m$ being even, due to symmetry of the spectrum.
-However, when discussing general \emph{allowable} Dirac operators, the geometric examples may well be perturbed in such a way to destroy the spectral symmetry.
+The eta-invariants of the geometric operators are trivially zero in case of dimension $m$ being even, due to symmetry of the spectrum.
+However, when discussing general \emph{allowable} Dirac-type operators, the geometric examples may well be perturbed in such a way to destroy the spectral symmetry.
 Similarly, the eta-invariant of the Gauss-Bonnet operator is zero both in even and in odd dimension; however, this is no longer true if we pass to an allowable perturbation of the geometric operator.

 A remark on Theorem \ref{main2} (v) is in order.
-Let $D$ be equal to the signature operator and let $M$ be odd dimensional with an edge $B$ of even dimension.
+Let $D$ be equal to the signature operator and let $M$ be odd dimensional with even dimensional edge singularities.
 We can always construct a bounding stratified pseudomanifold $X$ by setting $X$ to be a finite cone over $M$: $X=\mathscr{C}(M)$.
-This defines an iterated cone edge space which may still be covered by the analytic arguments given here (we will still refer to Theorem \ref{main2} (v), without mentioning this extension).
-If now $M$ is odd dimensional with even dimensional edges and satisfies the geometric Witt condition, the cone over $M$ also satisfies the geometric Witt condition (indeed, the link of the tip of the cone is odd dimensional) and so all the assumptions of Theorem \ref{main2} (v) are fulfilled and we can conclude that the eta invariant of the odd-signature operator on $M$ is well defined.
+This defines an iterated cone edge space which may still be covered by the analytic arguments given here; in particular the extension of Theorem \ref{main2} (v) to this case holds.
+If $M$ is odd dimensional with even dimensional edges and satisfies the geometric Witt condition, the cone over $M$ also satisfies the geometric Witt condition (indeed, the link of the tip of the cone is odd dimensional) and so all the assumptions of Theorem \ref{main2} (v) are fulfilled and we can conclude that the eta invariant of the odd-signature operator on $M$ is well defined.
 The precise statement is given in Corollary \ref{eta-exists-geometric}.
 Similarly, if $M$ is spin, odd dimensional with an edge $B$ of even dimension and an edge metric of uniform positive scalar curvature then the cone over $M$ satisfies the geometric Witt condition (provided we suitably scale the metric) and so, by Theorem \ref{main2} (v), the eta invariant of the spin Dirac operator on $M$ is well defined.
 These two examples are particularly important for applications and therefore singled out in Corollary \ref{eta-exists-geometric}.